2024-IBM-Accelerate-SW-Track/to-do-list_solutions/README.md

             });
             console.log('Successfully wrote to cloudant DB');
 ```
-### Return all items from Cloudant
+#### Return all items from Cloudant

-1. in the server.js file we're going to add code for cloudant to retrieve, but in an if/else block, if we are using cloudant go to cloudant to retrieve, otherwise use the local file as before, to do this easily replace the entire getItems function as follows:
+1. in the server.js file we're going to add code for cloudant to retrieve, but in an if/else block, if we are using cloudant go to cloudant to retrieve, otherwise use the local file as before.
+To make these changes easily, replace the entire getItems function in server.js as follows:

 ```
 //** week 6, get all items from the json database*/